Japanese warship departs for Gulf to patrol oil lifeline

-YOKOSUKA, JAPAN (REUTERS) - A Japanese destroyer left for the Gulf of Oman on Sunday (Feb 2) amid simmering Middle East tension to guard sea lanes that supply nearly all the oil that powers the world's third-biggest economy.
+YOKOSUKA • A Japanese destroyer left for the Gulf of Oman yesterday amid simmering Middle East tension to guard sea lanes that supply nearly all the oil that powers the world's third-biggest economy.

 Tokyo has chosen to operate independently as it navigates disputes in the volatile region.
-Japan maintains cordial relations with Iran and other countries there and Mr Abe travelled to the region in January to brief Saudi Arabia, the United Arab Emirates and Oman on the mission after earlier speaking with Iranian leaders.
+Japan maintains cordial ties with Iran and other countries there and Mr Abe travelled to the region last month to brief Saudi Arabia, the United Arab Emirates and Oman on the mission after earlier speaking with Iranian leaders.

-Tension in the Middle East has heightened as friction between Iran and the United States escalated following US President Donald Trump's decision to pull the United States out of a 2015 international nuclear deal with Iran and re-impose sanctions on it.
+Tension in the Middle East has heightened as friction between Iran and the US escalated following US President Donald Trump's decision to pull the US out of a 2015 international nuclear deal with Iran and re-impose sanctions on it.

 The US has blamed Iran for several attacks on international merchant vessels, including a Japanese-owned tanker, the Kokuka Courageous.
 Teheran denies the accusation.